romanpunia/vitex/README.md

 + MacOS Catalina 10.15+ x64

 ## Building (standalone)
-*Tomahawk uses CMake as building system.
-Because windows doesn't have default include/src folders [Microsoft's vcpkg](https://github.com/Microsoft/vcpkg) is suggested but not required.*
+Tomahawk uses CMake as building system.
+Because Windows doesn't have default include/src folders [Microsoft's vcpkg](https://github.com/Microsoft/vcpkg) is suggested but not required.
 1. Install [CMake](https://cmake.org/install/).
 2. Install dependencies listed below to have all the functionality.
 If you use vcpkg, execute
 > /lib/install.sh $triplet